East Carolina University seniors are celebrating after getting their degrees - NewsBreak

 WITN

-TROOPERS: Driver believed involved in fatal Craven County hit & run dies
+KINSTON, N.C.
+(WITN) -A little over a week from Christmas 50 employees of an eastern Carolina-based business have found out they are out of a job. flyExclusive of Kinston, a private jet company, let the workers go, according to a message sent to employees by company President Tommy Sowers.
+Employees...

 RIDDLE: Attorney sacrificed himself to save others during Goldsboro law firm shooting.
-Residents weigh in on loose credit card security in video games.
-Eastern Carolina residents react to massive Fortnite lawsuit.
-Updated: 4 hours ago.
 POLICE: Man found dead inside vehicle pulled from Roanoke River had gunshot wound.
-ECU College...
+ECU College of Allied Health Science hosts Cerebral Palsy Study and Research.
+Updated: 6 hours ago.
+Children from around the country were at East Carolina...

 WITN